eg3r/TerraInvicta.ELWS/README.md

 ## Features
 * Performance in `tech window` is greatly increased (including `Tech-Tree` reopen), this feature is not using the existing mods "DamnThatTree" approach, a different approach is used.
+* Performance for sharing propellant between fleets based on DV improved (fixed not responsive for large fleets especially).

 ## Upcoming Features
 * Improve other parts and performance